 Taitung Travel Guide

-Taitung is the third largest county on Taiwan Island.
+Taitung is adjacent to the Pacific Ocean to the east, Pingtung County to the south, Kaohsiung City to the south and west, and Hualien County to the north.
+It is the third-largest county on Taiwan Island.
 The economy here lags behind all the other counties of Taiwan.
 It focuses on agriculture and has only a few factories.
 But this makes it an unspoiled land where people live a slower and more peaceful life.

 Mr. Brown Avenue: This is a straight rural highway without a single telegraph pole on either side.
 A broad field is divided into two parts by the road which is called “Green Paradise Road”.
 Riding a bike here can completely relax you.
 The best time to visit is from late April to October when the rice paddies are yellow golden.

 Sanhsientai: It became an offshore island due to continuous sea water erosion, and you can stroll along the road around the island.
 Here, you can find kettle holes, sea caves, and rare strand plants.